MEET THE TEAM

 Robynn Johnson, ADN

 Robynn Johnson, ADN is a former nurse who started out in the medical surgical field but found her passion working in the correctional system.
 While employed at the local county jail, Robynn enjoyed working with a special needs intra-disciplinary team.
 The team consisted of security staff, medical staff and mental health staff.
-The goal of the team was to ensure that our clients with special needs were identified and provided adequate resources both in jail and upon release or transferred to another correctional facility.
-It was during this time that Robynn became aware of the lack of resources needed for our most vulnerable populations and the difficulty in navigating the system in order to acquire the resources for those in need.
+The goal of the team was to ensure that clients with special needs were identified and provided adequate resources both in jail and upon release or transferred to another correctional facility.
+It was during this time that Robynn became aware of the lack of resources needed for the most vulnerable populations and the difficulty in navigating the system in order to acquire the resources for those in need.

 Not only did Robynn deal with the frustration of securing resources in her professional life; she also has a more personal understanding of the need for early intervention.
 Her son Dylan, who is now 17, suffered a traumatic brain injury when he was just 3 years old.
 He was left with a large cognitive deficit, physical impairments, is medically fragile and has very aggressive behaviors.
 Four years ago, Robynn made the agonizing decision to commit her son for emergency in-patient services which became the beginning of a long and frustrating journey.
 Robynn has seen firsthand the positive aspects of pediatric residential care.
 Dylan is now thriving in a group home with a more structured environment and has a professional team available 24-7 to meet his needs.
 In providing her personal knowledge and experience, Robynn is hoping to help de-stigmatize the need for and make it easier to obtain pediatric residential services for those who desperately need it.
 She is hoping her personal experiences can help show where the system is working and where it needs to be improved.